EPA Lets Idaho Regulate Its Own Water Pollution, Joining 47 Other States

 “It’s good to have Idahoans making decisions about Idaho issues,” Otter said.

-Idaho is one of only four states where federal authorities manage pollution discharge into surface waters.
-The others are: New Mexico, New Hampshire and Massachusetts.
+Idaho had been one of only four states where federal authorities manage pollution discharge into surface waters.
+The remaining three are: New Mexico, New Hampshire and Massachusetts.

 *CORRECTION: A previous version of this headline mistakenly read "EPA Lets Idaho, and 3 Other States, Regulate Its Own Water Pollution."